 - General legal advice

-Dealing with finances is often complicated, tedious, and stressful.
+Dealing with finances is often complicated, tedious and stressful.
 Make things easier on yourself with guidance from a financial coach.
 Call UW CareLink and they will talk with you about your specific situation and schedule a phone appointment for you with one of their in-house financial experts.
 Topics include:

 Get help making decisions about the care of an aging parent or chronically ill adult.
 UW CareLink connects you with an elder care professional who works to understand your situation and provide guidance.
 You’ll get assistance developing a personalized care approach and finding direct care services.

-UW CareLink offers several services that help managers effectively lead their team.
-To access these services, call UW CareLink and choose the option for manager seeking consultation.
+UW CareLink offers several services that help managers effectively lead their teams.
+To access these services, call UW CareLink and let them know you are a manager seeking consultation.